Welcome to Inclusive Teaching at U-M

 Activities and resource guides that promote inclusion in online courses.

 Activities and resource guides that promote inclusion in large courses.

 Activities and resource guides that promote inclusion in STEM courses.

 Click one of the oval buttons above to access our curated pages on special topics.
 Each page details information about the topic of interest as well as resources to support instructors in and outside of the classroom.

 Ongoing student activism at the University of Michigan and across the United States has been a catalyst for renewed faculty engagement in issues of diversity and inclusion.
-In response to that activism, and in order to build upon existing efforts within the College of LSA to address climate concerns, we commit to providing innovative teaching methods and tools that foster success for students through inclusive teaching practices.
+In response to that activism, and in order to build upon existing efforts within the College of LSA to address campus climate concerns, we commit to providing innovative teaching methods and tools that foster success for students through inclusive teaching practices.

 Why Teach Inclusively?

 Creating an inclusive classroom environment isn’t just a nice idea—its effect on student engagement, learning, and achievement is supported by substantial academic research.
 There are a range of ways to define inclusive teaching, but some significant aspects of it include:

 - Purposeful design, teaching, and assessment that is engaging, meaningful, and accessible to all

 - Teaching that incorporates dynamic practices with an awareness of different learning styles